Photonsters/anycubic-photon-docs/FAQ.md

 ### How do I know that my print is sticking to the build plate?
 - One easy way to tell is by listening for the sound that's made as the layer peels off the FEP.
 You can hear it clearly especially for the first few bottom layers.
 Don't worry if you can't hear it anymore later, it varies depending on the size of the layer being printed.
 - You can also use pause to check on your print, but note that you may get a line at the layer where you paused.

+### My prints are not dimensionally accurate, sometimes slightly oversized by as much as 0.3mm?

+Many of the basic resins swell when printed.
+There could also be slight shrinkage.
+It all depends on the brand of resin and formulations that manufacturers use.
+It usually isn't noticeable on organic prints.

+### I make functional parts that must fit together in a precise way, how can I achieve that?
+There are several options.
+A quick and easy way is to adjust the LCD settings in most slicer programs.
+Another option is to use the "horizontal size compensation" feature that some slicing software provides (if it doesn't, you can make a request to the developer to add it).
+Or simply use resins that generally print true to size.
+Here is a [list of resins and how they fit.](https://docs.google.com/spreadsheets/d/1yDwszgncTyOxvyJho6y1kxLJquH2GsfL83KaFXT6068/edit#gid=0)

+### I need to print strong parts, is there a list that shows resin strengths?
+Here is a list of some [resin strength tests.](https://docs.google.com/spreadsheets/d/1JlqLSi4sxZLdA-hHCp6Ow4isoGMNI7nlE9Nmbj1ajWk/edit#gid=0)

 ## CLEANING